mongodb/atlas-sdk-go/docs/docs/MultiCloudClustersApi.md

 ## CreateCluster

-> ClusterDescriptionV15 CreateCluster(ctx, groupId, clusterDescriptionV15 ClusterDescriptionV15).Execute()
+> AdvancedClusterDescription CreateCluster(ctx, groupId, advancedClusterDescription AdvancedClusterDescription).Execute()

 Create One Multi-Cloud Cluster from One Project